Upgrading your build from Gradle 7.x to the latest

 script and use it to execute an older version of Gradle.

-This should be a transparent for most users; however, there may be changes for Gradle builds that rely on the environment variables JAVA_OPTS
+This should be transparent for most users; however, there may be changes for Gradle builds that rely on the environment variables JAVA_OPTS

 or GRADLE_OPTS